jlesage/docker-baseimage/README.md

 ### Modifying Files With Sed

-`sed` is a useful tool and is often used in container builds to modify files.
+`sed` is a useful tool often used in container builds to modify files.
 However, one downside of this method is that there is no easy way to determine if `sed` actually modified the file or not.

 It's for this reason that the baseimage includes a helper that gives `sed` a "patch-like" behavior:  if the application of a sed expression results in no